Have questions about a topic?

 In an earlier post, we discussed Ross-Scott v.
 Potvin, 2014 BCSC 435, a case in which the only living relatives of the deceased challenged what they viewed as a predatory marriage between their elderly uncle and his younger caregiver.
 The uncle, Mr. Groves, was 77 years old when he married his 56-year-old caregiver, Ms. Potvin, […]

-Abused Senior Sets Aside Transfer of his Home to Predatory Spouse
+How an Abused Senior Sets Aside Transfer of His Home to Predatory Spouse

 Our Vancouver estate litigators and family lawyers have been examining the issue of predatory marriage in BC and concerns that such marriages may be on the rise due to COVID-19 (i.e. the required social distancing and isolation of elderly people).
 It is possible for a marriage to be found void due to lack of capacity […]